 Tendayi Achiume is Assistant Professor of Law at UCLA School of Law.
 Her research and teaching interests lie in international human rights law, international refugee law, comparative immigration law, international criminal justice, and property.

-Tendayi Achiume earned her B.A. with distinction at Yale University in 2005.
-As an undergraduate, she received the Sunrise Foundation, Topol Foundation, and Georg Leitner fellowships respectively, for independent research on land reform in South Africa.
-In 2008, Achiume received her J.D. from Yale Law School.
-While at law school, she also earned a Graduate Certificate in Development Studies from Yale, and was a member of the Lowenstein International Human Rights Clinic.
-Achiume served as Managing Editor of Submissions for the Yale Journal of International Law and was awarded the Howard M. Holtzmann Fellowship in International Arbitration and Dispute Resolution for her research on the role of transnational public policy in international arbitration.
-As a Kirby Simon summer fellow, Achiume worked at Human Rights Watch with the Hissène Habré prosecution team and then worked for a Senegalese human rights NGO.
+Achiume earned her B.A. from Yale University and her J.D. from Yale Law School.
+While at law school, she also earned a Graduate Certificate in Development Studies from Yale.
+She served as Managing Editor of Submissions for the Yale Journal of International Law and was a recipient of the Fox International Fellowship, and the Howard M. Holtzmann Fellowship in International Arbitration and Dispute Resolution.